2011 Inverclyde by-election

-The 2011 Inverclyde by-election was held for the UK House of Commons constituency of Inverclyde on 30 June 2011.
-It was triggered by the death of the incumbent Labour MP, David Cairns on 9 May 2011 of acute pancreatitis.
+A by-election for the United Kingdom parliamentary constituency of Inverclyde was held on 30 June 2011, triggered by the death of incumbent Labour Party MP David Cairns.
+It was won by Labour candidate Iain McKenzie, who retained the seat for the party.

 Cairns had won the constituency in 2010 with a majority of 38.4%, making it a safe Labour seat.
-The by-election was won by Iain McKenzie MP, the Labour candidate.

 Background

+David Cairns, the sitting Labour Party MP, died of acute pancreatitis on 9 May 2011.
+He had been receiving treatment at the Royal Free Hospital in London since March.

-The by-election was caused by the death of the incumbent, David Cairns.
-Cairns, a Labour Party MP, was first elected to the seat at the 2001 general election.
-He was suffering from acute pancreatitis and had been receiving hospital treatment since March, dying on 9 May at the Royal Free Hospital.
-Previously working as the Parliamentary Under-Secretary of State for the Scotland Office, Cairns became Minister of State for Scotland in 2007 but resigned in 2008 in opposition to then-Prime Minister Gordon Brown.
+Cairns was first elected to the seat in 2001.
+He previously worked as the Parliamentary Under-Secretary of State for the Scotland Office, Cairns became Minister of State for Scotland in 2007 but resigned in 2008 in opposition to then-Prime Minister Gordon Brown.

 Cairns was re-elected at the 2010 general election with 56.0% of the popular vote in his constituency.
 The Scottish National Party (SNP) came second, and would require a swing of 19.25% to take the seat, and the Liberal Democrats and Conservatives held third and fourth place respectively with 12-14% of the vote share between them.